local-first-web/state/README.md

 })
 ```

-> For more details on how you would use Automerge directly, see [here](https://github.com/automerge/automerge#manipulating-and-inspecting-state).
+(For more details on how you would use Automerge directly, see [here](https://github.com/automerge/automerge#manipulating-and-inspecting-state).)

 With Cevitxe, you collect these change functions into something that looks a lot like a Redux
-reducer, but has some key differences.
+reducer.

 ```js
 const proxyReducer = ({ type, payload }) => {